andrew749/vim-bufpaste/README.md

 clipboard data.

 ## Install
-Put folder into vim's plugin directory, or add 'Plugin kozmers/vim-bufpaste' into .vimrc
+Put folder into vim's plugin directory, or add 'Plugin kozmers/vim-bufpaste' into .vimrc if the Vundle plugin is installed.
 Dependencies: Pillow (Python Imaging Library)

 ```